Heifers that reach target weights make successful milking cows and growing them well starts from the day they are born.

 - Feed calves adequate quantities of good quality feed to rapidly achieve weaning weight with a well-developed rumen.

-- The calf should drink at least 2 litres of fresh colostrum during the first six hours of life to get protective antibodies.
-To achieve this, pick up calves twice a day and give them gold colostrum
+- Calves should drink about 4-6 litres of fresh colostrum during the first 12 hours of life to get protective antibodies.
+To achieve this, pick up calves twice a day and give them gold colostrum as soon as possible.

 - You can test the level of antibodies in a batch of colostrum using a Brix refractometer, available from your vet, farm supply store or a home brew shop.
 Brix higher than 22% are best for newborns.